 Taking on competition is not a bad strategy by any means.
 If there are agents in the neighborhood that have under 25% of the market share, consider taking them on.
 Check out their figures on the MLS.
 Some agents might advertise themselves as the neighborhood experts – but in reality, only hold around 5% of the market share.
 Go get ’em, tiger.

 Number Of Homes You Can Effectively Manage: Just be honest with yourself.
 Remember that when you overwhelm your schedule, you’ll get nowhere.
-Align yourself with the reality of homes you can take on and have your focus centered to handle those clients effectively and efficiently.
+Align yourself with the reality of the number of homes you can take.
+Have your focus centered to handle those clients effectively and efficiently.

 To build authority and credibility in your chosen geographic farming neighborhood, you need to take an omnichannel marketing approach.
 I have outlined for you the three most important channels – but there’s always room to go above and beyond, and it’s encouraged.